dovskyrick/r3f-test/grafana-plugins/3d-orbit-attitude-plugin/README.md

 ### "Invalid Access Token" Error

+1. **Note**: This error only appears if you try to use premium Cesium base layers/textures or Cesium Ion 3D models
+2. The plugin works fine with the default base layer without any token
+3. If you need premium features:
-1. Verify your Cesium Ion token at [https://cesium.com/ion/tokens](https://cesium.com/ion/tokens)
+   - Get a token at [https://cesium.com/ion/tokens](https://cesium.com/ion/tokens)
-2. Ensure token has necessary permissions
+   - Ensure token has necessary permissions
-3. Check token is pasted correctly (no extra spaces)
+   - Paste carefully (no extra spaces)

 ### Timeline Resets When Changing Settings